-The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6021y VB with IC Dedicated Software and documentation describing the Instruction Set and the usage.
-The short name P6021y VB will be used in the following sections.
-The in the TOE name indicates the distinction between the TOE - not including the MIFARE emulations - and the P6021y VB product (certified under BSI-DSZ-CC-0973-V2-2016).
+The Target of Evaluation (TOE) is the IC hardware platform NXP Secure Smart Card Controller P6022y VB with IC Dedicated Software and documentation describing the Instruction Set and the usage.
+The short name P6022y VB will be used in the following sections.
+The in the TOE name indicates that MIFARE emulations are not part of the TSF and do not implement any Security Functional Requirement.
+The evaluation scope of the MIFARE emulations are limited to not interfere with the functionality provided by the IC hardware platform.

-The P6021y VB is a microcontroller incorporating a central processing unit, memories accessible via a Memory Management Unit, cryptographic co-processors, other security components and two communication interfaces.
+The P6022y VB is a microcontroller incorporating a central processing unit, memories accessible via a Memory Management Unit, cryptographic co-processors, other security components and two communication interfaces.
 The central processing unit supports a 32-/24-/16-/8-bit instruction set optimized for smart card applications, which is a super set of the 80C51 family instruction set.
 On-chip memories are ROM, RAM and EEPROM.
 The non-volatile EEPROM can be used as data or program memory.